 With 2 billion monthly active users — Instagram has posed to be a holy grail for brands in discovering new audiences and boosting revenue.
 It has played a pivotal role in increasing brand reach and transformed how brands position themselves.
 The top industries using Instagram have many strategies in common, especially when it comes to community-driven content.

-The top industries using Instagram today are fashion, food, travel, beauty and skincare, and real estate.
+The top industries using Instagram marketing today are fashion, food, travel, beauty and skincare, and real estate.

 1. Fashion Industry